U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 7 - Hidden Markov Model.md

 How do we compute the expectation of the function upward?
 (Summation one)

 Try as an exercise this derivation

 ![[Pasted image 20230309153656.png]]

+### M-step

+Maximum likelihood on the precedent step.

 ## HMM at work